 I am currently analysing the Fire Court decrees with a view to understanding the London property market before and after the Great Fire in 1666.

 There are some 1600 decrees of the Court established by Parliament to settle disputes between landlords and tenants after the Fire.
 Four of a total of eight (and a bit) volumes were calendared by Philip Jones and published in 1966 and 1970.
 Jones left a further volume calendared but unpublished and I have calendared a further volume.
 I will publish these soon.
 That leaves four or so volumes and I have started work on these.

 In parallel with the calendaring work I am analysing the decrees to show what they tell us about the ‘mechanics’ – legal and financial – of the property market at that time.
 The decrees ‘lift the lid’, so to speak, on the way City of London property was owned, occupied and generally ‘used’.
 I first made a stab at this in a talk to Derek Keene’s Metropolitan History seminar in 2002 and published a summary version of it in the London Topographical Society’s Newsletter in the following year.

 Since then I have considered trusts and settlements, women owners/occupiers and related issues in a discussion of ‘Law and Practice in 17th century London’, published in Urban History, vol. 42 (2015).
 In it I try to show how analysis of the decrees allows us to bridge the gap between the legal historians’ technical focus on the precedent-setting court cases and the ‘ordinary’ historians’ general focus on social and economic matters.

 More work of this kind is planned.
-Future topics will include buying and selling property, mortgages and investment.
 In the end we should have a much fuller picture of the way property law and practice played out, not just in the rebuilding of London after the Fire but also in ‘steady state’ market conditions.

 I am also encouraging the use of the rich Fire-related evidence to recreate London in 1666: see my contribution to the London Topographical Society’s Newsletter in June 2014.